 - Tonbridge area training will be starting in January at Little Foxes Children’s Centre on a Wednesday morning.
 Contact firstname.lastname@example.org for more information.
 Priority will be given to those able to volunteer in Sevenoaks, Edenbridge, Tonbridge & Malling and Tunbridge Wells.

-- Dartford area training will be starting in November at Swanscombe Children’s Centre on a Wednesday morning.
+- Dartford area training will be starting in (To Be Decided).
 Contact email@example.com for more information.
 Priority will be given to those able to volunteer in Dartford, Gravesham, Swanley and New Ash Green.

 Once you have decided to apply as a volunteer peer supporter in Kent then you can apply using the application form below –